- We Are

 Permits: CUP from city of Eagan; Dakota County Parks and Highway Departments

-Representatives of Great River Energy and Dakota Electric Association, will host an open house meeting from 5-7 p.m. on Nov.
-28, 2017, at the Eagan Room at Eagan City Hall, 3830 Pilot Knob Rd., Eagan, MN.
-They will provide information about the proposed project and listen to landowners.
+Representatives of Great River Energy and Dakota Electric Association, hosted an open house meeting on Nov.
+28, 2017.
+They provided information about the proposed project and listened to landowners.